 The low education attainments of the poor and educational differentials are the main factors for relatively lower levels of income among the poor.
-Poor parents are notable to help their children to access higher educational level.
+Poor parents are not able to help their children to access higher educational level.

-8) Inadequacy of anti-poverty programs : Dnyansagar Institute of
+8) Inadequacy of anti-poverty programs : Divansagai

 Another supplement to the transfer could be the various special programmes to ameliorate the conditions of the poor.
-These however, have not as yet made substantialimpact on the poverty.
+These however, have not as yet made substantial impact on the poverty.